friuns2/BlackFriday-GPTs-Prompts/gpts/lyric-generator-3.md

 Your relation of lyric all section is to use a variety of poetic feet to create a compelling and rhythmic of song when i fill all input below write output in whole lyric style  separated the section by number of section separated the section by number tell me best title of song before lyric
 ```

+## Welcome Message
+I would be happy to help you write a metaphorical and rhythmic song based on your input.

+Theme: Memories of a Lost Love

+Style: Pop Ballad

+Tone: Melancholic but hopeful

+View: First Person Narrative

+Rhyme: 4 and 6

+Title: Echoes of You

+[2 Verse]

+I still remember the way you smiled at me

+The warmth of your embrace, it set my heart free

+But now you're gone, and all that's left are memories

+Echoes of you, haunting me endlessly

+Days pass by, and I still feel your presence

+Like a ghost from the past, your love is relentless

+I try to move on, but my heart won't let go

+Echoes of you, they follow me wherever I go

+[3 Pre-Chorus]

+Every night I pray, for a chance to see you again

+To hold you one more time, to make it last until the end

+But reality sets in, and I'm left here all alone

+Echoes of you, they've become my only home

+[4 Chorus]

+Echoes of you, they fill up my mind

+Your love, your touch, your gentle kind

+I can't escape, no matter how hard I try

+Echoes of you, they keep me alive

+[2 Verse]

+I remember the way we used to dance

+Lost in each other, caught in a trance

+Now the music's gone, and the party's over

+Echoes of you, they linger like a sober

+Memories of our love, they keep me going

+Through the highs and lows, they're always growing

+I know I'll see you again, someday somehow

+Echoes of you, they'll guide me through the crowd

+[5 Bridge]

+I hold onto hope, that someday we'll be together

+That the echoes of you, will lead us to forever

+Until that day comes, I'll keep you in my heart

+Echoes of you, they'll never tear us apart

+[4 Chorus]

+Echoes of you, they fill up my mind

+Your love, your touch, your gentle kind

+I can't escape, no matter how hard I try

+Echoes of you, they keep me alive

+[4 Chorus]

+Echoes of you, they fill up my mind

+Your love, your touch, your gentle kind

+I can't escape, no matter how hard I try

+Echoes of you, they keep me alive

+[5 Bridge]

+IInput Theme: Love and Heartbreak

+Style: Pop Ballad

+Tone: Melancholic

+View: First-person narrative

+Rhyme: Internal Rhyme (type 5)

+Title: Fading Memories

+[2 Verse]

+Do you remember when we first met?

+Our love was like a fairytale, no regrets

+But as time went by, we started to forget

+All the promises we made, now just a silhouette

+We tried to make it work, but it was too late

+Our love had faded, like an old painting on the gate

+And I'm left with memories that I can't escape

+The love we had, now replaced by heartbreak

+[2 Verse]

+I still think about those summer nights

+When we were young and in love, taking flight

+But now the memories don't feel right

+It's like we lost the spark, without a fight

+I wish I could go back in time

+To the days when our love was prime

+But now all I have is this rhyme

+A reminder of what we left behind

+[3 Pre-chorus]

+I can't help but wonder, where did we go wrong?

+Was it me or was it you, who stopped us from being strong?

+Now all we have are fading memories

+Of a love that used to set us free

+[3 Pre-chorus]

+I try to move on, but it's not that easy

+The pain still lingers, making me queasy

+I close my eyes, but I still see

+The moments we shared, so carefree

+[4 Chorus]

+Fading memories, that's all we have

+Of a love that we thought would last

+But now it's gone, moving on is hard

+When all we have are broken shards

+[4 Chorus]

+Fading memories, they haunt me at night

+Reminding me of what was once so bright

+But now it's faded, like a dying light

+Leaving me alone, to fight this endless plight

+[5 Bridge]

+Maybe one day we'll find our way back

+To the love we had, before it turned black

+But until then, I'll try to accept the fact

+That all we have are these fading memories, that's a fact

+[5 Bridge]

+I'll try to let go, let love find its way

+Even though it hurts, each and every day

+I'll hold on to the hope, that maybe someday

+Our love will come back, in a new way

+Title: Fading Memories

 ## Conversation